Search for the Hero: Weekly charts

+Year-end charts

 In popular culture

 In 1996, one year after its release, "Search for the Hero" was used as the background music in a Peugeot 406 television advert.
 The advert debuted during ITV’s News at Ten, taking up the entire three-minute commercial break.
 The commercial combined the song with a series of surreal and controversial images, from a wildlife photographer interacting with an elephant to a child narrowly avoiding being hit by a car, and saw the brand replace its former tagline: "The lion goes from strength to strength" to "The drive of your life".

+The song was heard briefly in the 2015 Aardman film Shaun the Sheep Movie and Father Ted series 3, episode 2 Chirpy Burpy Cheap Sheep.

 During the 2020 Conservative Party Conference, Prime Minister Boris Johnson urged people to "search for the hero inside yourself" when discussing the need to maintain a healthy weight during the coronavirus pandemic.